Pawel-Motyka/SMCVR/README.md

 (they are loaded in the first chunk of each code file)
 - for each code file, run the analysis chunk by chunk in sequential order.

-The folder “_data” will contain both raw data files for each subject and the preprocessed data frames (the outputs from the preprocessing code files).
+The folder “_data” will contain both raw data files for each subject and the preprocessed data frames.
 The relevant data frames will be automatically read while running individual code files.

 The folder “_figures” will contain the main and supplementary plots.